efreesen/active_repository/README.md

       set_save_in_memory(true)
     end

+Then, you have only to set the fields it is going to use:

+    class User < ActiveRepository::Base
+      # Defines the fields of the class
+      fields :name, :email, :birthdate

+      set_model_class(Country)

+      set_save_in_memory(true)
+    end

-Then it is just using it as if it was your ActiveRecord model or Mongoid Document.
+Now you are all set and ready to go.
+It is just using ActiveRepository as if it was your ActiveRecord model or Mongoid Document.

 ## Contributing